-Not all inks work well for the very fine lines and dots that form a scrimshaw design.
+Not all black inks work well for the very fine lines and dots that form a scrimshaw design.
 Some inks will stain and don’t wipe clean.
 The best inks for scrimshaw need to be lightfast, water based, transparent and have the most finely ground pigment.
 Over my 30 years of experience cutting scrimshaw I have tried almost all the available inks – the inks listed below are the best.

-A 1 oz. bottle is a deep, dark, and intense black ink that I prefer, however it is not as easy to use as the other inks I offer so is not recommended for beginners.
+A 1 oz. bottle is a deep, dark, and intense black ink that I prefer, however it is not as easy to use as the other inks I offer, so is not recommended for beginners.
 This professional quality ink has great permanency.
 The pigment is super fine and fills in even the smallest dot.
 It will not stain or leave behind a ‘ghost’ of shadows like some inks.
 It is Lightfast Archival, Non-Toxic, and considered a Brilliant concentrate.